 These dogs will also be friendly with the right amount of socialization.
 In most cases, they bond readily to their family members and want nothing more than to please them.
 This makes training even easier and produces a very obedient canine.

 Their temperament towards strangers is mixed.
 Some Corgi Poodle mixes are quickly accepting of strangers, while others are more reserved.
 This depends a lot on socialization, but genetics play a big role as well.
+Still, these dogs are not known to be particularly aggressive.

 When introduced at a young age, these canines can get along with children and other pets.
 They can learn to get along with even small toddlers when supervised.
-They do not have a particularly high prey drive, and therefore should not have a problem with cats and smaller pets.
+They do not have a particularly high prey drive and, therefore, should not have a problem with cats and smaller pets.

-These dogs also usually do not have strong herding instincts, making nipping less of a problem.
+Corgi Poodle mixes usually do not have strong herding instincts, making nipping less of a problem.
 However, this is not true for all dogs of this breed.

 Health